Microsoft Office Documents

-- MS Word: Each paragraph is captured as a string.
+- Microsoft Word: Each paragraph is captured as a string.
 A new paragraph or line break creates a new string.

-- Excel: Each cell of the spreadsheet is captured as a string in the Smartling dashboard, including the sheet tab name.
+- Microsoft Excel: Each cell of the spreadsheet is captured as a string in the Smartling dashboard, including the sheet tab name.
 Data as a result of a formula is not captured and must be typed into the cell without any formulas.
+Any formatting such as bold or italics will be delivered in the translated file.
+Image and video files are also delivered in the translated file, but content within them will not be translated.
 Numbers are also not captured unless it is formatted as a text from the format dropdown.

 - PowerPoint: Each text box on a PowerPoint slide is captured as a string.
 The strings are arranged in order of when each text box was created, not where it is placed on the slide.